A man drove his car into that pond next to a busy downtown road nine years ago.

 Do This One Thing

 24:31 – This is the ONE change that can make the biggest difference.
 If you want to take a baby step in reducing your EMF exposure, you can do this.
 Turn your router off at night.
 Put it on a timer so it’s off between the hours of midnight and 5am (because as I learned from my Sleep Series, you shouldn’t be on your blue-screen devices during that time anyway).
-And if you don’t believe Andrea that turning off the router can make a difference in your EMF exposure, buy your own meter here or here and begin testing your own house.
+And if you don’t believe Andrea that turning off the router can make a difference in your EMF exposure, buy your own meter here (or search for the same brand, updated version) and begin testing your own house.

 Is WiFi Really All That Bad?